Wealth: Economic analysis

+In classical economics, the division of labor, capital, accumulation, and improvements in the productive powers of labour are seen as central drivers of a nation's wealth, first identified by Adam Smith in The Wealth of Nations.
+These factors operate most effectively under the "obvious and simple system of natural liberty", supported by a "tolerable administration of justice" that secures property rights so individuals can enjoy the fruits of their own labour and engage in voluntary exchange.
+Smith argued that individuals pursuing their own interests through competitive markets tend to promote the broader prosperity of society.
+John Stuart Mill, in Principles of Political Economy, similarly emphasized that productivity is enhanced by legal and social institutions that provide security of person and property.
+Modern interpreters of Smith, such as Douglas A. Irwin, have highlighted that secure property rights form the institutional foundation enabling the division of labour and sustained economic progress.

 Wealth may be measured in nominal or real values – that is, in money value as of a given date or adjusted to net out price changes.
 The assets include those that are tangible (land and capital) and financial (money, bonds, etc.).
 Measurable wealth typically excludes intangible or nonmarketable assets such as human capital and social capital.
 In economics, 'wealth' corresponds to the accounting term 'net worth', but is measured differently.
 Accounting measures net worth in terms of the historical cost of assets while economics measures wealth in terms of current values.
 But analysis may adapt typical accounting conventions for economic purposes in social accounting (such as in national accounts).
 An example of the latter is generational accounting of social security systems to include the present value projected future outlays considered to be liabilities.
 Macroeconomic questions include whether the issuance of government bonds affects investment and consumption through the wealth effect.

 Environmental assets are not usually counted in measuring wealth, in part due to the difficulty of valuation for a non-market good.
 Environmental or green accounting is a method of social accounting for formulating and deriving such measures on the argument that an educated valuation is superior to a value of zero (as the implied valuation of environmental assets).